population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 Agricultural households appeared to be more food secure than non-agricultural households during the first lockdown.
-Their likelihood of suffering "any food insecurity" during lockdowns was about 20 percentage points lower than non-agricultural households as shown by round 1.
+Their likelihood of suffering "any food insecurity" during lockdowns was about 20 percentage points lower than non-agricultural households, as shown by round 1.
-This difference is even starker if we use the current agricultural status, in which case there is no statistically significant difference between round 1 and round 4 for agricultural households.
+In fact, there are no statistically significant differences between rounds 1 and 4 for agricultural households, whether we use pre-Covid or prior survey agricultural status.
- Furthermore, agricultural households do better than non-agricultural households when it comes to both moderate/severe or severe food insecurity, although the difference is less stark for these outcomes.
+Agricultural households also do better than non-agricultural households when it comes to both moderate/severe or severe food insecurity, although the difference is less stark for these outcomes.

-The difference disappears in the medium run with no statistically significant differences to round 4 for either non-agricultural or agricultural households.
+Specifically, for severe food insecurity, the estimated difference between round 1 and 4 is very close to zero.

-However, for round 7 there is little difference with all groups seeing statistically significant increases in food insecurity.
+However, for round 7, there is little difference, with all groups seeing statistically significant increases in food insecurity.
-This suggests that the concurrent lower-than-normal rainfall removed some of the protection from lockdowns that they had previously had.
+This suggests that the concurrent lower-than-normal rainfall removed some of the protection from lockdowns that agricultural households had previously had.

 # Conclusion